vovakkoely/vovakkoely/README.md

 <h1 align="center">Hi 👋, I'm Vovak</h1>
-I’m currently working on goverment project **Kolo Systems** as front-end developer.
+I’m currently working on goverment project <b>Kolo Systems</b> as front-end developer.
 At the same time, I launch nodes for new projects, help in testing them, and act as a validator.
 Write if you have questions or interesting things to do :)